 1. Have a variety of games, toys, and activities available

 Children easily get bored if you let them play the same game or activity over and over again.
 Make sure to have a variety of options available so they can mix things up and keep playtime interesting.
+Also, there are a ton of different types of play-based learning games available like the ones in this article that you can try out.

 2. Create an area for playtime that is safe and encourages creativity